 At the time of writing, in Australia there are no special laws applicable to the use of artificial intelligence and machine learning.
 However, other general data protections including the Privacy Act and the NDB regime will apply.
 See Section IV.vi for more detail.

 iv Third-party websites

-Third-party comparison websites that allow consumers to compare quotes on financial products must ensure they are providing accurate information and not misleading consumers, and may need to be licensed or be an authorised representative of an AFSL holder.
+Third-party comparison websites that allow consumers to compare quotes on financial products must ensure they are providing accurate information and not misleading consumers, and may need to be licensed or exempt.
 ASIC has released guidance for operators of comparison websites, noting that generally operators should clearly disclose the basis of awards or ratings, disclose any links to the providers of products being compared including a warning if not all providers are being compared, clearly disclose advertisements and, where necessary, include a warning that the financial products compared do not compare all features that may be relevant for the consumer.

-The ACCC, as Australia's competition and consumer law regulator, also has jurisdiction over comparison websites.
+The ACCC, Australia's competition and consumer law regulator, also has jurisdiction over comparison websites.
 The ACCC is primarily concerned with the way in which comparison websites drive competition and help consumers make informed decisions.
-Comparable to ASIC, the ACCC sets out guidance on how third-party comparison websites can facilitate honest comparisons of financial products and services, disclose commercial relationships between comparisons and financial product providers, and provide full disclosure of the financial products and providers that are being compared.
+The ACCC also sets out guidance on how third-party comparison websites can facilitate comparisons, disclose commercial relationships between comparisons and financial product providers, and provide full disclosure of the financial products and providers that are being compared.

 v Other new business models

 A Restricted ADI licence was launched in 2018, designed to assist new businesses to enter the banking industry and overcome the significant regulatory challenges faced when entering the market.